A construction site is a notoriously dangerous environment that carries a significant risk of injury to construction workers.

 If an employee (as opposed to an independent contractor) sustains an accidental injury while on the job and in the course of their employment, that employee may be entitled to workers' compensation benefits under California law.

-In addition, in certain cases, you may be able to sue after a construction site injury, which may result in significantly greater compensation.
+In addition, in some instances, you may be able to sue after a construction site injury, which may result in significantly greater compensation.

-If you sustained work-related injuries at a construction site, you may be entitled to monetary compensation.
-The experienced Los Angeles personal injury lawyers at Injury Justice Law Firm LLP, regularly represent injured workers and their dependents and have the necessary legal knowledge and skills to help you obtain the monetary compensation for your injuries that you need and deserve.
+If you sustained work-related injuries at a construction site, you might be entitled to monetary compensation.
+The experienced Los Angeles personal injury lawyers at Injury Justice Law Firm LLP regularly represent injured workers and their dependents and have the necessary legal knowledge and skills to help you obtain the monetary compensation for your injuries that you need and deserve.

 We have a track record of success and will aggressively pursue maximum compensation for your construction accident lawsuit in California.
-If you have been injured at a construction site, your first step is to call our office to review all the specific details of the accident in order to determine legal options.
-Your consultation is free and we never charge a fee unless we win your case.
+If you have been injured at a construction site, your first step is to call our office to review all the specific details of the accident to determine legal options.
+Your consultation is free, and we never charge a fee unless we win your case.

 Here are some of the more common injuries that people sustain in accidents that occur on and around construction sites:

-- Traumatic Brain Injuries – Head injuries are frequently suffered on construction sites from falling objects, tools, or materials.
-These injuries can include lacerations, concussion, or a traumatic brain injury.
-TBIs can also occur in any accident when a person hits their head on another object, slip and fall and falls from heights.
+- Traumatic Brain Injuries – Head injuries are frequently suffered from falling objects, tools, or materials on construction sites.
+These injuries can include lacerations, concussions, or traumatic brain injuries.
+TBIs can also occur in any accident when a person hits their head on another object, slip, and fall, and falls from heights.
 In addition, they can even be caused in the absence of physical contact by explosions or in accidents that involve the head snapping back and forth quickly on the neck.

-- Spinal Cord Injuries – Spinal cord injuries are an extremely serious type of injury that can result in paralysis.
-They can occur in a wide variety of accidents, including falls of a ladder, scaffolding, or other high sections of the build site.
-Spinal cord injuries can lead to partial or full paralysis, life-long disability, and brain damage.
+- Spinal Cord Injuries – Spinal cord injuries are a severe type of injury resulting in paralysis.
+They can occur in many accidents, including falls of a ladder, scaffolding, or other high sections of the building site.
+Spinal cord injuries can lead to partial or complete paralysis, life-long disability, and brain damage.

-- Burns and Scarring– Burns are an unfortunate common injury that is sustained in construction site accidents.
-They can be caused by accidental fires, explosions, electrical accidents, contact with dangerous chemicals, power tools, as well as many other hazards that are common to active construction sites.
+- Burns and Scarring– Burns are an unfortunate common injury sustained in construction site accidents.
+They can be caused by accidental fires, explosions, electrical accidents, contact with dangerous chemicals, power tools, and many other hazards common to active construction sites.

 - Cuts and Lacerations – Construction site workers frequently sustain cuts and lacerations to their skin from poorly maintained or defective tools and unsecured machine equipment.
 These types of injuries can lead to infection if not properly treated.

 - Loss of Limb – Most construction sites are packed with heavy objects, machinery, and materials.
 If one falls on a construction worker.
 It can cut off a limb, finger, or toe.
-If limbs are crushed or severely mangles, it might require an amputation.
+If stems are crushed or severely mangled, it might require amputation.

-- Hearing Loss – Due to the extremely loud noises from heavy machinery, hearing loss is a common construction site injury.
-If a worker fails to wear earplugs while operating a jackhammer or other loud equipment, it can affect their hearing.
-If a construction worker is struck by an object of the side of their head, it might lead to partial or total loss of hearing.
+- Hearing Loss – Hearing loss is a typical construction site injury due to the loud noises from heavy machinery.
+If a worker fails to wear earplugs while operating a jackhammer or other noisy equipment, it can affect their hearing.
+If an object strikes a construction worker on the side of their head, it might lead to partial or total hearing loss.

-- Heat Stroke – Many construction sites require year around work, regardless of the weather conditions.
-For workers in extremely hot environments, this can pose a hazard.
+- Heat Stroke – Many construction sites require year-round work, regardless of the weather conditions.
+For workers in scorching environments, this can pose a hazard.
 Overexposure to the sun during the heat of summer can frequently cause a worker to suffer a heat stroke, which often comes with lightheadedness, nausea, or even fainting.
-If not property treated, heat stokes can lead to brain or kidney damage, and could even cause death.
+If not adequately treated, heat stokes can lead to brain or kidney damage and even cause death.